ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-5.md

 * [Interactive Query for Hadoop with Apache Hive on Apache Tez](http://hortonworks.com/hadoop-tutorial/supercharging-interactive-queries-hive-tez/)
 * [Evaluating Hive with Tez as a Fast Query Engine](http://hortonworks.com/blog/evaluating-hive-with-tez-as-a-fast-query-engine/)

-#### Step 2.6: Analyze the Trucks Data
+#### Step 2.6: Analyze the Trucks Data <a id="analyze-truck-data"></a>

 Next we will be using Hive, Pig and Excel to analyze derived data from the geolocation and trucks tables.
 The business objective is to better understand the risk the company is under from fatigue of drivers, over-used trucks, and the impact of various trucking events on risk.
-In order to accomplish this we are going to apply a series of transformations to the source data, mostly though SQL, and use Pig to calculate risk.
-In Step 10 we will be using Microsoft Excel to generate a series of charts to better understand risk.
+In order to accomplish this we are going to apply a series of transformations to the source data, mostly though SQL, and use Pig or Spark to calculate risk.
+In lab 5: Excel Data Visualization, we will be using Microsoft Excel to generate a series of charts to better understand risk.
 ![Lab2_21](/assets/hello-hdp/Lab2_211.png)

 Let’s get started with the first transformation.
 We want to calculate the miles per gallon for each truck.
 We will start with our truck data table.
 We need to sum up all the miles and gas columns on a per truck basis.
 Hive has a series of functions that can be used to reformat a table.
 The keyword [LATERAL VIEW](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+LateralView) is how we invoke things.
 The stack function allows us to restructure the data into 3 columns labeled rdate, gas and mile with 54 rows.
 We pick truckid, driverid, rdate, miles, gas from our original table and add a calculated column for mpg (miles/gas).
 And then we will calculate average mileage.